 An upper endoscopy is a procedure commonly used by gastroenterologists to examine the inner lining of the first portion of the gastrointestinal tract, which includes the esophagus, stomach, and the beginning of the small intestine (duodenum).
 This procedure is performed using an endoscope, which is a small camera attached to the end of a thin, flexible tube.

 The board certified general surgeons at Advanced Surgical Consultants provides endoscopy procedures in Homer Glen, IL.
+Our surgeons sees patients from Orland Park, Joliet, Bolingbrook, Naperville, Oak Lawn, and more.
 Learn more and call to schedule your consultation today.

 Why Dr. Vasdekas Might Order an Upper GI Endoscopy